If UR Reading This It's 2 Late: Vol. 1–3

 9.4 x 0.5 inches

 Edited by Natasha Hoare

-Tony Cokes’s video works are eviscerating critiques and affective art works, bringing together colour theory, sound, music, and texts quoting a polyphony of voices such as Aretha Franklin, Mark Fisher, David Bowie, Public Enemy and Donald Trump.
-Meeting political and social commentary with cultural theory and a critique of capitalism, Cokes’ films confront the social condition, as well as the specific prejudices and threats suffered by black subjects.
-This publication is the first monograph on his practice, and creates a visual cartography of a body work that spans twenty years.
-It features four critical pathways into Cokes’s practice, with essays contributed by Christoph Cox, Denise Ferreira da Silva, Sohrab Mohebbi, and a dialogue between Cokes and artist Kerry Tribe.
-This book is published as a companion to Cokes’ solo exhibition If UR Reading This It’s 2 Late: Vol. 1–3, across three international art institutions; Goldsmiths Centre for Contemporary Art, London; Carpenter Center for the Visual Arts, Harvard University and ARGOS centre for audiovisual arts, Brussels.
-Edited by Natasha Hoare, Curator, Goldsmiths CCA.
+Tony Cokes’s video works are eviscerating critiques and affective artworks, bringing together color theory, sound, music, and texts quoting a polyphony of voices such as Aretha Franklin, Mark Fisher, David Bowie, Public Enemy, and Donald Trump.
+Meeting political and social commentary with cultural theory and a critique of capitalism, Cokes’s films confront the social condition, as well as the specific prejudices and threats suffered by black subjects.
+This publication is the first monograph on his practice and creates a visual cartography of a body of work that spans twenty years.
+It features four critical pathways into Cokes’s practice, with essays contributed by Christoph Cox, Denise Ferreira da Silva, Sohrab Mohebbi, and dialogue between Cokes and artist Kerry Tribe.
+This book is published as a companion to Cokes’s solo exhibition If UR Reading This It’s 2 Late: Vol. 1–3, across three international art institutions: Goldsmiths Centre for Contemporary Art, London; Carpenter Center for the Visual Arts, Harvard University and ARGOS centre for audiovisual arts, Brussels.
+Edited by Natasha Hoare, Curator, Goldsmiths CCA, London.